Mudbill/lwjgl-swt-bridge/README.md

 	}
 }
 ```

+To get input from within the composite itself, like mouse clicks or keyboard presses, use the `getInputHandler()` method available, which returns `InputHandler` and can be used to check the state of mouse and keyboard buttons, mouse X and Y position and scroll wheel delta.

 Constructing the composite is similar to constructing a regular Composite widget, except you also need your loop class.
 Don't forget to call the `init()` method of the GLComposite widget before you open your Shell.